 One of the highlights of visiting Gozo is also indulging in the amazing food and wine scene that the island has to offer.
 You can visit one of the boutique wineries such as Tal-Massar Winery for tastings or enjoy a meal at the many fantastic restaurants such as La Stanza or Maldonado who serve delicious local cuisine at affordable prices.

-While there are accommodation options throughout the island, I recommend staying close to Victoria (Rabat) as there is a much larger range of restaurant options and you can use the bus network to travel to any other part of Gozo.BOOK ACCOMMODATION IN VICTORIA, GOZO HERE!
+While there are accommodation options throughout the island, I recommend staying close to Victoria (Rabat) as there is a much larger range of restaurant options and you can use the bus network to travel to any other part of Gozo.THE BEST HOTELS IN GOZO

-Suzanne from the Meandering Wild says Gozo is the best for diving….
+Suzanne from the Meandering Wild says scuba diving is the perfect thing to do in Gozo

 Malta, and more importantly Gozo are the perfect places to dive in the Mediterranean.
 The waters are warm year round but perfect for diving in just a wet suit from June through late September.
 In August when we visited, the water was perfect, clear and warm although a little rough.
 This didn’t matter.
 Our Dive Centre in Marsalforn planned and took us to places that were good despite the weather.